 - The service had effective systems in place to protect people from abuse. - Safeguarding processes and concerns were discussed at staff meetings.
 Staff knew how to report and escalate any safeguarding concerns.
-People told us they felt safe living at Restgarth, "I feel very safe living here" and "I have a lot of faith in the staff.
-They all care for me and are very kind and patient." - The registered manager was fully aware of their responsibilities to raise safeguarding concerns with the local authority to protect people.
+Relatives told us, "We don't live locally, but we feel confident [relative] is safe living here" and "I have total piece of mind."
+One person using the service told us, "I feel very safe living here.
+Everyone is so kind and patient". - The manager was fully aware of their responsibilities to raise safeguarding concerns with the local authority to protect people.
+Staff understood procedures to raise safeguarding concerns internally and externally.
+Training supported staff to understand the principles of good practice in protecting people.